balena-io/docs/pages/learn/more/examples/projects.md

 {{ $names.company.upper }} offers you the flexibility to deploy your application from a custom Dockerfile which allows you to define your own development environment.

 Freely constructing the environment gives you all the power but sometimes takes a lot of time to create a proper Dockerfile for your application.
-Why not save your effort by utilising existing Docker images instead of building from scratch, {{ $names.company.lower }} allows you to use Docker image from Docker Hub which contains many repos of pre-built Docker image.
+Why not save your effort by utilizing existing Docker images instead of building from scratch, {{ $names.company.lower }} allows you to use Docker image from Docker Hub which contains many repos of pre-built Docker image.

 ### Safe-deposit box with Two-Factor Authentication